ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 ### Monoliths and Microservices

-Answer the following questions about monoliths and microservices:
+<u>Answer the following questions about monoliths and microservices:</u>

 26. What are the individual components of microservices called?

-* Services: The term illustrates the method of breaking down an application into generally small, self-contained services, written in any language, that communicate over lightweight protocols.
+* **Services:** The term illustrates the method of breaking down an application into generally small, self-contained services, written in any language, that communicate over lightweight protocols.

 ![picture](IMAGE/2.PNG)

 27. What is a service that writes to a database and communicates to other services?

-* API: Application Programing interface
+* **API:** Application Programing interface
 * API allows Applications and/or Websites to communicate with eachother

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?